jbcodeforce/shift_left_utils/docs/index.md

 ## Shift_left tool

-The following diagram illustrates the development environment which, mainly, uses two docker container containers, or when not using docker, the ollama cli and a python virtual environment with needed modules.
+The following diagram illustrates the development environment which, mainly, uses two docker containers, or when not using docker, the ollama cli and a python virtual environment with needed modules.

 <figure markdown='span'>
 ![](./images/environment.drawio.png)